 2.08 “Research Integrity Officer (RIO)” means the institutional official responsible for: (1) assessing allegations of research misconduct to determine if they fall within the definition of research misconduct and warrant an inquiry on the basis that the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified; (2) overseeing initial inquiries and Formal Investigations; and (3) the other responsibilities described in this policy.

 2.09 “Research Misconduct” means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scholarly community for proposing, conducting, or reporting research.
 It does not include honest error or differences in opinion.

+Allegations of misconduct occurring outside the research setting are excluded from this definition, as are allegations of misconduct in the context of research that would not affect the integrity of research.
+The following exclusions apply to the definition of research misconduct:

+disputes about agreements for collaboration or mentoring

+misallocation of funds

+sexual harassment or illegal discrimination

+academic misconduct that is not Fabrication, Falsification or Plagiarism as defined in this Policy

+2.10 “Research Records” means any data or results that embody the facts resulting from scholarly inquiry.
+A research record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides; biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procurement records; animal facility records; human and animal subject protocols; consent forms; medical charts; and patient research files.

-2.10 "Respondent" means the person or persons (faculty, staff or students) who are alleged to have committed scientific misconduct.
+2.11 "Respondent" means the person or persons (faculty, staff or students) who are alleged to have committed scientific misconduct.